Town in the state of Saxony-Anhalt

 Located in the eastern part of the Thuringian Basin, the Cathedral of Naumburg, whose construction began in 1028, is an outstanding testimony to medieval art and architecture.
 Its Romanesque structure, flanked by two Gothic choirs, demonstrates the stylistic transition from late Romanesque to early Gothic.
 The west choir, dating to the first half of the 13th century, reflects changes in religious practice and the appearance of science and nature in the figurative arts.
 The choir and life-size sculptures of the founders of the Cathedral are masterpieces of the workshop known as the ‘Naumburg Master’.

-The cathedral complex comprises the cloister, the cathedral gardens and the curia buildings and is surrounded by the cathedral precincts.
-In the Middle Ages the cathedral precincts were separated from the civic town by a town wall.
-This area which used to be a centre of trade in medieval times, is characterised by picturesque lanes and alleyways.
-The civic town bears witness to the wealth of the Naumburg merchants and shows colourful historical facades, mainly in Renaissance and Baroque style.
-Outside of Naumburg, the cultural landscape on the banks of the rivers Saale and Unstrut stands out due to a high concentration of castles, monasteries and churches and a viticulture that dates back to the Middle Ages when Benedictine monks introduced it to the area.
+The cathedral complex comprises the cloister, the cathedral gardens, and the curia buildings and is surrounded by the cathedral precincts.
+In the Middle Ages, the cathedral precincts were separated from the civic town by a town wall.
+This area which used to be a center of trade in medieval times is characterized by picturesque lanes and alleyways.
+The civic town bears witness to the wealth of the Naumburg merchants and shows colorful historical facades, mainly in Renaissance and Baroque styles.
+Outside of Naumburg, the cultural landscape on the banks of the rivers Saale and Unstrut stand out due to a high concentration of castles, monasteries, and churches and a viticulture that dates back to the Middle Ages when Benedictine monks introduced it to the area.

 Criterion (ii): The workshop organization of sculptors and stonemasons was established in the early 13th century and is known under the name Naumburg Master.
 It constitutes one of the decisive conveyors and pioneers of the ground-breaking innovations in architecture and sculpture in the second half of the 13th century.
 The migration of the workshop of the Naumburg Master, from northeastern France through the Middle Rhine areas to the eastern boundaries of the Holy Roman Empire and further to southwestern Europe, gives testimony to the extensive European cultural exchange during the High Middle Ages.